Optimizer-Prime/django-blog/README.md

 - About page for further info about you, the blog, etc.
 - Contact page
 - Basic search function that searches post title, summary, and body
-- Footer with about me blub, quick links, and social media links
+- Footer with about me blurb, quick links, and social media links